warren-bank/atom-tree-view-nodnd/README.md

   * Edit > Preferences > Packages
   * under "Core Packages",<br>
     scroll nearly to the bottom and find the package named: "tree-view"
+  * click: "Disable"
   * tip:
     * make a note of which version this is
 * exit Atom
-* configure the version of "tree-view" to download and patch:
 * edit the file: `./.scripts/0_config.sh`
+  * configure the name for the new package
+    * default: "tree-view-nodnd"
+  * configure the version of "tree-view" to download and patch
     * tip:
       * use the same version that came bundled with Atom,<br>
         which was just disabled
       * when I tried the most recent release,<br>
         Atom refused to install the package,<br>
         and listed problems with links to github issues
       * patching the same package seems like an easy way to avoid version mismatch
 * run:

 ```bash